Valuative invariants for large classes of matroids: Stressed subsets and relaxations

 \end{proof}

-There are some instances in which the cusp of a matroid is empty.
+There are some instances in which the cover of a set is empty.
 For example, if $A$ is independent, we have $|A|=\rk(A)$, so the condition $|S\cap A|\geq \rk(A)+1$ becomes impossible to achieve, as $|S\cap A| \leq |A| = \rk(A)$.
-The following result characterizes the only scenarios in which the cusp of a subset can be empty.
+The following result characterizes the only scenarios in which the cover of a subset can be empty.

 \begin{prop} Let $\M$ be a matroid on $E$ with bases $\mathscr{B}$ and $A\subseteq E$.
-Then the following are equivalent: \begin{enumerate}[\normalfont(i)] \item $\cusp(A) = \varnothing$. \item Either $A$ is independent in $\M$ or $E\smallsetminus A$ is independent in $\M^*$. \end{enumerate} \end{prop}
+Then the following are equivalent: \begin{enumerate}[\normalfont(i)] \item $\cover(A) = \varnothing$. \item Either $A$ is independent in $\M$ or $E\smallsetminus A$ is independent in $\M^*$. \end{enumerate} \end{prop}